ValeriaP5/Whale-ecosystem-model/README.md

     (nstages != length(h_stage))

   if(any(x)) stop("Number of stages and lengths of demographic parameters don't match")

+#Checks that age_transition, p_stage, and h_stage have the same length as nstages.
+If the lengths mismatch, the function stops and throws an error.

   P <- rep(NA, nstages)
   G <- rep(NA, nstages)